Best Push Notification Services to Engage Your Audience

 Price: Free tier available.
 Paid plans starting at €20.00/month

-PushAlert is a more advanced tool that includes a dedicated WordPress plugin.
+PushAlert is a more advanced tool that includes a dedicated push notification plugin for WordPress.
 It lets you send both desktop push notifications and mobile notifications.

 It includes some great features such as an Audience Creator, enabling you to send notifications to the most relevant and engaged subscribers, A/B testing, and an API that can link directly with your web or mobile app, letting you personalize notifications more than you usually would be able to.

 Price: Free plan available.
 Paid plans start at $12/month